 - radiology – anaesthesia for CT scans and MRI, especially in children

 - inter-hospital transfers of critically ill patients

-- pre-preparation – assessing the patient’s fitness for anaesthesia and reassuring them
+- preparation – assessing the patient’s fitness for anaesthesia and agreeing on an anaesthetic plan

 - induction – initiating anaesthesia

-- maintenance – continuing anaesthesia and monitoring the patient’s condition including checking the electrical activity of the heart, blood pressure, oxygen and carbon dioxide levels, breathing, body temperature and the body fluid balance
+- maintenance – continuing anaesthesia and monitoring the patient’s condition including checking the activity of the heart, blood pressure, oxygen and carbon dioxide levels, breathing, body temperature, depth of anaesthesia and the body fluid balance

 - recovery – reversing anaesthesia and supporting the patient’s recovery

-The modern specialty of anaesthia has come a long way since its earliest days.
-Every patient has a needle inserted in their vein, and in more complicated cases, arterial or central venous lines are inserted.
+The modern specialty of anaesthesia has come a long way since its earliest days.
+Every patient has a needle inserted in their vein, and in more complicated cases, arterial or central venous lines (ie inserting a line via a thin catheter).
 Airway management is also important.
 This may involve face masks, laryngeal mask airways, endotracheal intubations or tracheostomies.
-Common regional anaesthetic techniques include epidural and spinal blocks.
-Nerve and plexus blocks are also frequently performed.
+Common regional anaesthetic techniques include the epidural and the spinal block.

 The word 'anaesthesia' means 'loss of sensation'.
 Common procedures include: